opensvc/docs.opensvc.com/source/howto.getting.started.rst

 OpenHA Testing
 ++++++++++++++

-Once the setup is done, OpenHA is now able to ensure the cluster management.
+Once this setup is in place, OpenHA takes over the OpenSVC service management.

-.. warning:: To improve understanding, we assume that the service p26.opensvc.com is stopped before enabling OpenHA.
-Actually, it's technically not a prerequisite to OpenHA implementation but this case won't be considered in this beginner tutorial.
+.. warning:: In this example the service p26.opensvc.com was stopped when the OpenHA daemons were started.
+It's also possible to install-configure-start or stop-upgrade-start OpenHA while keeping the service operational, but these procedures are not covered in this tutorial.

-We start the OpenHA agents :
+We start the OpenHA agents:

 **On both nodes**::

         # /usr/local/cluster/ezha start

-You can check OpenHA service configuration, and associated states with the ``$EZ_BIN/service -s`` command :
+You can query the OpenHA service configuration and states with the ``$EZ_BIN/service -s`` command:

 **On both nodes**::